 Two summers later, Nolan returned to the box office with Inception, starring Leonardo DiCaprio as the leader of a group of dream-traveling mercenaries.
 The film was another critically lauded blockbuster for the director and won four Academy Awards for its technical wizardry.
 Nolan followed Inception with the third blockbuster film in the Batman franchise, 2012's The Dark Knight Rises, this time starring Anne Hathaway as Catwoman and Marion Cotillard (who was also in Inception) as Miranda Tate.

 Nolan was the sole screenwriter for Following and Inception.
 Excluding Insomnia, he has shared writing credits for his other films with Jonathan Nolan, among others.

 'Interstellar' and 'Dunkirk'

-In the autumn of 2014, Nolan returned to the big screen with Interstellar, a nearly three-hour sci-fi epic that follows the journey of a team of astronauts seeking a new world for the inhabitants of a besieged Earth.
-The visually arresting, existential film stars Matthew McConaughey, Anne Hathaway, Jessica Chastain and Michael Caine, among others.
+In the fall of 2014, Nolan returned to the big screen with Interstellar, a nearly three-hour sci-fi epic that follows the journey of a team of astronauts seeking a new world for the inhabitants of a besieged Earth.
+The visually arresting, existential film stars Matthew McConaughey, Hathaway and Jessica Chastain, among others.